 - Laser-Guided Karma: James who teased Percy for being a middle engine gets one as the diesels made him one as well.
 Now it was Percy's turn to laugh at him.

-- Never My Fault: The Fat Controller blames Percy for going on the tipper although it was Henry, who had pushed Percy to it with his coal cars.
-Though in Henry's defense, he didn't know Percy was there, because he was collecting coal cars and the coal cars bumped into Percy, causing the little green engine to be hoisted on the hopper.
+- Never My Fault: The Fat Controller blames Percy for going on the tipper although it was Henry who had pushed Percy to it with his coal cars.
+Though in Henry's defense, he didn't know Percy was there.
+When Henry collected his coal cars, they bumped into Percy who was right behind him, causing the little green engine to be hoisted on the hopper.